 Today, on the one-year anniversary of the earthquake, our team is still working in Nepal to bring help and hope to those who need it most.
-To date, we have helped more than 45,000 beneficiaries.
+To date, Convoy has helped more than 45,000 beneficiaries.

-“We are committed to helping Nepal long-term,” says Nathan Mallonee, director of program effectiveness for International Program.
+“We are committed to helping Nepal long-term,” says a Convoy of Hope team member.
 “We will continue to work with our in-country partners to provide sustainable nutrition and recovery assistance.”

 When we respond to a disaster — like the earthquake in Nepal or recent flooding in Houston — we want to make sure we meet the immediate needs, but also stay for the long haul as the communities continue to pick up the pieces and come back stronger than before.